 However, with a fat-derived energy source, you do not have a negative impact on fiber digestion unless the fat level of the entire diet gets around 8%.
 Supplementing with a 20% fat feed like cottonseed, you would have to feed around 10 pounds per day to reach this 8% fat level of the total diet.

 The one energy problem with cottonseed is that energy from fats are not available to the microorganisms in the rumen.
 If the forages your livestock are eating have sufficient energy in them, fat from cottonseed being unavailable is not a problem.
-However, if the microbes are being limited by a ruminal energy deficiency, you may need provide a source of energy available to the rumen.
+However, if the microbes are limited by a ruminal energy deficiency, try providing a source of energy available to the rumen.

-In a situation where ruminal energy is needed, starches and sugars can provide readily available energy in the rumen.
+If energy is needed try adding readily available sources like starches and sugars.
 So grains, molasses, natural protein sources, and good quality hay, all can complement cottonseed as an energy source if needed.

 The final component of whole cottonseed that makes it a good supplement is the fiber component.
 The hulls surrounding the seed is the source of cottonseed hulls.
-In feedlots, cottonseed hulls are favored by many because of their ability to satisfy the “roughage factor” in the rumen.
+In feedlots cottonseed hulls are popular because they satisfy the “roughage factor” in the rumen.
 For the rumen to work correctly, it has to have a slowly degrading fiber that will scratch the walls of the rumen to stimulate muscle contractions in the wall of the rumen.
 This keeps the contents of the rumen agitating, much like the contents of a washing machine, to allow the microorganisms to attach to the material and begin fermentation.

 In pasture situations, the forages the livestock eat supply the fiber needed for the “roughage factor”.
-However, in drought situations, where forage intake may be restricted, the added fiber from the whole cottonseed can contribute to keeping the rumen functional.
+However, in a drought, added fiber from the whole cottonseed helps keeping the rumen functional.
 Cottonseed is the only supplement that can provide this fiber and high energy in the same package.

 So, now that I’ve sung the praises of whole cottonseed as a supplement, what are the best conditions to use, or not use, it?

-The primary reason NOT to use whole cottonseed is if you are not willing to invest the effort required to feed cottonseed.
+Using whole cotton seed requires invested effort.
 As I said before, cottonseed does not flow like cubes or grains.
 Nor does it come in sacks.
 So you have to buy pretty large quantities, in bulk, if you want to use it.
-If you don’t have a gin, or a farmer friend, close to you and can buy a small trailer load, you may have to buy a 50,000 pound truck load to get it.
+If you don’t have a gin or a farmer friend, close to you, buy a small trailer load.
+Be aware, you may have to buy a 50,000 pound truck load.

-Some producers feed with a scoop, estimating how many pounds are in a scoop, or by putting it in buckets or trash cans, and estimating the weight in each container to figure out how much you are feeding at a time.
+Some producers feed by estimating how many pounds are in a scoop and feeding with that.
+Other producers use buckets or trash cans.
+They estimate the weight in each container to figure out how much to feed at a time.

 Most everyone feeds cottonseed to sheep, goats, and deer on the ground.
 Many prefer to feed cattle in troughs, to keep the waste down.
-So if you are going to use cottonseed, you may have to build, or buy, some type of feed trough to put it in.
+If you are going to use cottonseed you may have to build or buy a feed trough to put it in.

 In years when you are short of forage, or need a substantial energy supplementation, cottonseed is a great choice.
 However, in years, when you have abundant forage, of very good digestibility, cottonseed may not be the most economical choice.
-In those cases, if protein is the primary nutrient needed, cottonseed, or soybean, meal may be the least cost supplement per pound of protein.
+In those cases, if protein is the primary nutrient necessary, consider cottonseed or soybean meal.
+Cottonseed or soybean meal are typically the most cost effective per pound of protein.

 You should always compare the costs of supplements based on the cost of the most needed nutrient in the supplement.
-Determine what you greatest need is, find the supplement that corrects it the cheapest, and then be sure the other needed nutrients will be corrected as well.
+Determine your greatest need.
+Find the supplement that corrects it then make sure and correct the other nutrients.

 Cottonseed in no magic supplement, but it comes close.
 It has many properties that make it a great supplement for ruminants.
 However, like most everything else, it does come with some drawbacks.
-As long as it will work with your livestock operation, it is a great feed, that is generally less expensive than commercial feeds, and provides more energy than any other supplement available.
+As long as it will work with your livestock operation, it is a great feed.
+It is generally less expensive than commercial feeds, and provides more energy than any other supplement available.